 Behaviour & Habits:

-Another option is to walk-and-stalk in appropriate habitat where you know duiker occur.
+Another option is to walk-and-stalk in appropriate habitat where you know they occur.
 You must be well camouflaged, constantly monitor wind direction and stop frequently in deep shadow to observe your surroundings.
-In this way you improve your chances of coming across a duiker.
-Cool, overcast days are especially good times to hunt duiker, as they will be actively walking about and feeding under these onditions.
+In this way you improve your chances of coming across one.
+Cool, overcast days are especially good times for a hunt, as they will be actively walking about and feeding under these onditions.

 Another place that might be productive is under trees bearing fruit.
 When vervet monkeys and baboons feed on fruit, they often drop partially eaten fruits, on which duiker sometimes feed.

 They are small and compact and can be shot from virtually any angle when aiming for the vitals.
 They have very fast reflexes and they tend to jump the string, especially when nervous.
 For this reason shots over 20 yards should not be attempted.

 Wait at least 30 minutes before attempting to recover the animal.
 If it runs off on being shot, try to keep it in sight for as long as possible and listen for sounds of it’s flight as this will help in the search.
 When threatened or hurt a duiker heads into thick cover and “freezes” until you almost stand on it.
 When following up, learn to visibly search out dense stands of undergrowth.
 Wounded duiker has been known to inflict injury on humans, so do not underestimate this little creature.